 All they did was do what you wanted them to do.

-I mean, she's running the show, but they haven't given up on the nomination.
+But they haven't given up on the nomination.

 They have not given up.

-Anyway, quick timeout here, my friends will be back.
+Anyway, quick timeout here, my friends.

-Lots more straight ahead, plus your phone calls after this.
+Lots more straight ahead plus your phone calls after this.

 Yeah, this is so great.